studiomolga/PLANDSCAPES_2015/README.md

 7) Download libraries to all the computers (and place it in the <i>libraries</i> folder of <i>Processing</i> folder - usually placed in <i>documents</i>)

-8) SENSORS - one sensor can be connected to two plants (photo?).
-Then sensors are connected to switch, and switch to computer(s).
+8) SENSORS - one board can be connected to two plant (photo?) because we can connect two sensors to one board Then sensors are connected to switch, and switch to computer(s).

 Connect electrodes to the Arduino and shield (photo?), connect shield to the switch, put arduino on...